What is a mechatronic unit?

-The mechatronic unit is the control center of the gearbox.
-It is found in the gearbox, where we have the direct- shift gear oil (DSG).
-Its task is to manage the torque converter and the clutch pad of the gearbox via the transmission fluid under a specific pressure.
+A mechatronic unit is the control centre of the gearbox.
+It is found in the gearbox where we have the direct-shift gear oil (DSG).
+Its task is to manage the torque converter and the clutch pad of the gearbox via the transmission fluid under specific pressure.
 It is capable of performing shift operations in a second.
 The gearbox’s control unit is in constant communication with the engine control unit, and this helps to determine the right time when changing gear.

-The mechatronic unit evaluates the selection of data, from the data, it recognizes whether the gearbox needs to change from first to second gear for example.
+The mechatronic unit evaluates the selection of data.
+From the data, it recognises whether the gearbox needs to change from first to second gear, for example.

 - Control unit